Michael-Cowie/RadixFitnessFrontend/docs/development-setup.md

 },
 ```

 In npm, the `prepare` script is a special lifecycle script that runs after `npm install` is executed.
-This ensures that after every `npm install` husky will set up the Git hooks again by calling `husky install`.
-This creates the `.git/hooks` symlinks to point to `.husky/*` files.
+This ensures that after every `npm install` husky will set up the Git hooks again by calling `husky install`. **This creates the `.git/hooks` symlinks to point to `.husky/*` files**.

 ## 5. Debugging in Visual Studio Code